PhD in Operations Management, McGill University, Canada

 Dr. Beste Kucukyazici is an Assistant Professor of Operation Management at Desautels Faculty of Management of McGill University.
 She is also a Research Associate at St. Mary's Research Center and a Research Affiliate at the MIT Center for Transportation and Logistics .
 Prior to joining to McGill University, Dr. Kucukyazici was a Professor of Supply Chain Management at the MIT-Zaragoza International Logistics Program from 2009 to 2012.
 She holds a PhD in Operations Management from McGill University and also participated as a practitioner trainee in the Canadian Institute of Health Research (CIHR) Health Informatics Strategic Training Program (CHPSTP).

-Prof. Kucukyazici’s research interest is in decision-making problems under uncertainty with special interest in the health care policy design, health care operations, optimization of medical interventions and medical decision-making.
-She is particularly interested in the mathematical modeling and analysis of such problems through the use of the methodologies of Markov decision processes, stochastic analytical models, simulation and biostatistics.
-Prof. Kucukyazici has published papers and has papers under review in leading operations research and health care journals.
+Prof. Kucukyazici’s research interest is socially responsible supply chains and data-driven practice-focused research, with a particular emphasis on healthcare analytics.
+She is particularly interested in data-driven modeling and analysis of problems through the use of the methodologies of Markov decision processes, stochastic analytical models, simulation and machine learning.
+Prof. Kucukyazici has published papers and has papers under review in leading operations management and health care journals.
 She is also a Fellow of McGill’s Marcel Desautel Institute of Integrated Management (MDIIM) in the area of health.

 Papers in Peer-Reviewed Journals